What Is Orientation & Why You Should Do It

 - You will find your orientation course listed under “Course List” (POST102: Orientation)

 Orientation is normally the Saturday and Sunday before the first day of Fall classes.
 There are various events and a Convocation to officially welcome you to Post.
 Information will be available via the Student Portal.
-To learn more about what to expect at Orientation and life at Post, visit the Orientation website which will be available soon.
+To learn more about what to expect at Orientation and life at Post, visit the Orientation website.

 Don’t Just Take Our Word For It…